Should I buy Bitcoin?

-The concept of a smart contract can be quite confusing at first, therefore it’s best to start out exclusively with Bitcoin and then potentially also dive into other coins like Ethereum once you have mastered Bitcoin.
+The concept of a blockchain-based smart contract can be quite confusing at first, therefore it’s best to start out exclusively with Bitcoin and then potentially also dive into other coins like Ethereum once you have mastered Bitcoin.

 If you want to learn more about Ethereum then a great starting point is our article about real-world use cases of Ethereum.